Kamil-IT/do-everyday/README.md

 Budget manager keep all your transfers in one place and can generate PDF documentation with sumary spend money which dependence from currency

-## Spotify seacher
+## Spotify searcher

-Spotify seacher is used for search artist, ablums and tracks which are available on spotify
+Spotify searcher is used for search artist, ablums and tracks which are available on spotify